swapnonil/xmllines/docs/PROCESSING.md

 # Apache Spark based Processing

 ## Reading
-Reading XML Lines Records can be accomplished like this
+Reading XML Lines Records can be as simple as
-1. Read each line as a String.
+1. Reading each line as a String.
 This results in a RDD of Strings.
-2. Loop over this RDD of Strings.
+2. Looping over this RDD of Strings.
-3. Convert each String into an XML document.
+3. Converting each String into an XML document.
 String to XML and XML to Strings functions exists with many libraries.
-Libraries such as JAXB, X-Stream take the pain out of parsing XML.
-JAXB can be paired with XML Schemas to perform validations as well.
+Libraries such as JAXB and X-Stream take the pain out of parsing XML.
+JAXB can also be paired with XML Schemas to perform validations as well.

 Consider the following XSD Schema fragment from [ESMA DRAFT15auth.016.001.01](https://www.iso20022.org/documents/messages/auth/schemas/auth.016.001.01.xsd)
 ```XML